KarpelesLab/unixconn/README.md

 	pair, err := unixconn.Pair()
 ```

-Allows pair to contain two `net.Conn` that are connected to each other.
-Those
+Allows pair to contain two `*net.UnixConn` that are connected to each other.
-will actually be `*net.UnixConn` instances and I might just change the function
-to match this.
+Those can be used as replacement to TCP connections in test code, for example.

 ## cred